 Course reserve materials are electronic items that, upon instructor request, may be set aside for short loan from the Library's Circulation Desk or made electronically available for digital access by students enrolled in the relevant course.
 The course reserve system facilitates student access to items that supplement core course materials but is not a substitute for assigning textbooks or course packs.

 To request that material be placed on reserve for a current or upcoming course please use the Place Items on Reserve Form.
-Any general reserve or questions concerning the from should be directed via email to Jan Harley.
+Any general reserve or questions concerning the from should be directed via email to Jan Hartley.
 Instructors are responsible for compliance with applicable copyright law and should review the University and Library Policies below prior to submitting a request.

 Instructors may continue to submit requests to place materials from the Library’s print collection on reserve.
 The Library will investigate purchase or license of electronic versions of requested materials in order to fulfill such requests.
 When purchasing or licensing electronic materials is not feasible, the Library may create scans for electronic reserve and deliver them to instructors for upload to Canvas.

 Scanning will be limited by applicable copyright laws.
 Instructors are responsible for evaluating whether their reserve requests comply with copyright law.
 However, the Library may refuse to scan materials for placement on reserve when a request raises copyright or other legal or administrative concerns.
 In such cases, the Library will assist instructors in identifying electronic alternatives.